Genetically engineered foods(or genetically modified organisms) are not bad for your health.

-As of 2003, according to the United States Food and Drug Administration (FDA), more than 81 percent of soybeans and 40 percent of corn produced in the United States are genetically modified -- so you have probably been consuming genetically modified foods for quite some time.
+According to the United States Food and Drug Administration (FDA), at least 81 percent of soybeans and 40 percent of corn produced in the United States are genetically modified.
+You've probably been consuming GMO foods for a long time.

 Humans have been doing this to their foods naturally for many years.
 The old-fashioned way to genetically modify food crops is to cross-breed plants that show the characteristics the farmer wants to improve.
 Over several seasons, the preferred traits will become more evident.
 Unfortunately, this type of modification is a slow and somewhat limited process.